jerryfrancis-97/llmination-reasoning/README.md

 To run the main scripts, use the following commands:
 Use the following,

-a. `python3 data/fixing_problems.py` : TO get perplexmath dataset
+- Run `python3 data/fixing_problems.py` to generate the PerplexMATH dataset.
-b. `python3 experiments/reasoning_evaluation.py` : TO get experiments results
+- Run `python3 experiments/reasoning_evaluation.py` to obtain experiment results.
-c.
-Use model_behavior_analysis.ipynb to generate analysis for tables
+- Use `notebooks/model_behavior_analysis.ipynb` to generate analysis tables.

 ---